15knots/cmakeed/README.md

 ## 1.1.5 (2010-02-01)
 ### Changes
 - Updated documentation for CMake 2.8.0
-- Added preference to use either UPPERCASE or lowercase for CMake commands to better integrate with your current CMake files
+- Added preference to use either UPPERCASE or lowercase for CMake commands to better integrate with your current CMake files.
 - Cleaned up some parsing errors.

 ## 1.1.4 (2009-00-01)